 With the advent of HTML5 in mobile app technology, the buzz words Hybrid and Web applications are everywhere.

 Is Native vs. Hybrid vs. Web your worry?

-- Device functionality based utility applications have easy access to gestures, contact list, camera, GPS, accelerometer and all inbuilt device features.
+Device functionality based utility applications have easy access to gestures, contact list, camera, GPS, accelerometers and all inbuilt device features.

 When do you go for a Native App?

 If you are developing a utility tool that will need native phone devices like camera, speakers and robust interaction with the native Operating System.
 Native apps work best, though hybrid apps can achieve the same with a little tweaking, they may not be as seamless.